MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/modify-existing-team-template.md

 ---
-title: Create a team from an existing team template in Microsoft Teams
+title: Create a new template from an existing team template in Microsoft Teams
 author: cichur
 ms.author: v-cichur
 ms.reviewer: aaglick